When Is the Best Time

 Besides the resident sperm whales, which you can spot throughout the year, there are two different whale watching seasons for migrating whales around the Kaikoura coastline and the canyon.

-According to experts, the best time to see whales in Kaikoura is in the winter months, from June until August.
+According to experts, the best time to see whales in Kaikoura is in the winter, from June to August.
 During the winter, the whales migrate from the feeding grounds in the Antarctic to warmer tropical water like Tonga for mating and breeding.